-Key Difference Between Redux and Flux
+Key Differences Between Redux vs Flux

-Some key differences are explained below between Redux vs Flux
+Some key differences are explained below between Redux vs Flux:

 - One of the major differences between Flux vs Redux is that REDUX lacks Dispatcher.

-- Data applicability on a received action – in Flux, the logic of performing what to do on the data based on a received action is already written in the store(the store is a kind of player in every Flux applications).
+- Data applicability on a received action – in Flux, the logic of performing what to do on the data based on a received action is already written in the store(the store is a kind of player in every Flux application).
 Flux applications’ architecture also gives the flexibility to choose what and how many parts of the data are exposed publicly.
 In Redux, this logic remains in the reducer function, which is called for every action.
-Here a store can’t be defined without a dedicated reducer function (reducer in Redux is a kind of simple function that returns a new state based on the previous state and action received).
+Here a store can’t be defined without a dedicated reducer function (reducer in Redux is a simple function that returns a new state based on the previous state and action received).

-- Simplicity – Redux, in most cases, preserves almost all the benefits of Flux, either it is in terms of recording or replaying the actions, data flow, mutations dependency) and adding new benefits (undo-redo, hot reloading) with no interference from Dispatcher and store registration.
+- Simplicity – Redux, in most cases, preserves almost all the benefits of Flux, whether it is in terms of recording or replaying the actions, data flow, mutations dependency) and adding new benefits (undo-redo, hot reloading) with no interference from Dispatcher and store registration.
 One can easily understand the API configuration of Redux, which is simple compared to Flux.

 Redux vs Flux Comparison Table